jh3nd3rs0n/jargyle/README.md

 ```

 In `login.conf`, `rcmd/127.0.0.1` is a service principal that is created by a Kerberos administrator specifically for a SOCKS5 server with the service name `rcmd` residing at the address `127.0.0.1`.
-(In a production environment, the address `127.0.0.1` should be replaced by the name of the machine where the SOCKS5 server resides.)
+(In a production environment, the address `127.0.0.1` should be replaced by the name of the machine of where the SOCKS5 server resides.)

 Also in `login.conf`, `rcmd.keytab` is a keytab file also created by a Kerberos administrator that contains the aforementioned service principal and its respective encrypted key.